avian2/gimp-plugin-onion-layers/README.md

 the current frame a background layer and vice-versa.
 This is useful for quickly removing and re-adding frames from and to the onion stack.

+`python-fu-onion-renumber-frames` will renumber all your layers.
+Use this if you've run out of numbers for inbetweens.

 ## Known problems